-1. Natural distributions are geometric.
+- 1. Natural frequency distributions tend to follow a common pattern where a few of the entities occur frequently while most entities occur relatively rarely.
 For example, consider the populations of the 100 largest cities in the United States.
 If you plot these populations on a number line, most of them will be clustered toward the low side, with a few outliers on the high side.
 This is an example of a Zipf distribution (see Section 9.2).
-Viewed the other way, the home town for a given person is far more likely to be a particular large city than a particular small town.

-- 2. Collected data are likely to be skewed in some way.
+Viewed the other way, the home town for a given person is far more likely to be a particular large city than a particular small town. - 2.
+Collected data are likely to be skewed in some way.
 Field samples might be rounded to, say, the nearest 5 (i.e., all numbers end in 5 or 0). - 3.
 If the input is a collection of common English words, the beginning letter will be poorly distributed.

-Note that in each of these examples, either high- or low-order bits of the key are poorly distributed.
+Note that in examples 2 and 3, either high- or low-order bits of the key are poorly distributed.